Nanomatrix: Scalable Construction of Crowded Biological Environments: Atomistic Models Construction

-The population is done for every cell $c$ independently.
-Firstly, as previously mentioned, intersected triangles for every $c \in I_c$ are computed.
-Moreover, a list of intersected meshes $I_{meshes}$ specifying into which meshes the triangles $I_c$ belong is created.
-Afterwards, $c.closestTriangle$ (see \autoref{sec:TriangleIntersetion}) is determined.
-Every mesh is associated with a box-tile $b$.
-The box tiles $b \in B$ are tiled inside the cells to fill the internal space of the mesh.
-Analogously to the membrane population, we use the highest number of elements within tile $tileB_{max}$ together with the number of box-tiles fill the cell $c$, ($rep_x$, $rep_y$, $rep_z$), calculated as $rep_{xyz} = ceil(size(c) / size(b))$.
-The number of threads per $c$ is calculated as a product $tileB_{max}\times rep_x \times rep_y \times rep_z$.
-Threads are associated with a molecular instance $m$ which are stored in a linear buffer of the box-tile $b$.
-Few remaining threads are again discontinued.
-For every instance in a box-tile $m=b[i]$, its relative 3D position inside the box is computed.
+\rh{Every thread is} associated with a molecular instance $m$, \rh{where all instances} are stored in a linear buffer of the box-tile $b$.
+For every instance, in a box-tile $m$, its relative 3D position inside the box \rh{$m_{xyz}$} is computed.
 To calculate the absolute position, we need to calculate the world space position of the starting corner of the box-tile $b$.
-This position is calculated from the starting corner of the cell $c$, the three indices $x,y,z$ that refer to the respective box-tile $b$ and the world-space size of the box-tile $size(b)$.
-Once the 3D position $pos$ of molecular instance $m$ is calculated, it is tested whether it lies inside the cell $c$.
-Moreover, if the cell is intersected by triangles $I_c$, the algorithm decides on which half-space with the respect to $I_c$ the position $pos$ is.
-This orientation is determined based on the normal vector of the triangle mesh, whether the normal points toward the $pos$ wrt. the triangle center or away from $pos$.
-If $pos$ lies outside the biological structure, it is rejected and the computation stops.
-In the other case, a new molecular instance $m$ is created based on the information from $m_{ref}$ and its position is set to $m.pos=pos$.
-For the case when there is no intersection with any mesh in any of $c \in C$, the closest triangle information $c.closestTriangle$ is used as an indicator, and the triangle normal of the closest triangle is again used to determine whether the entire cell cache is inside or outside of the biological structure defined by the mesh.
+This position is calculated from the starting corner of the cell $c$, the three indices $x,y,z$ that refer to the respective box-tile $b$ and the world-space size of the box-tile \rh{$b.size_{xyz}$}.
+Once the 3D position of molecular instance $m_{xyz}$ is calculated, it is tested whether it lies inside the cell $c$.
+Moreover, if the cell is intersected by triangles \rh{(i.e. $c.T \neq \emptyset$)}, the algorithm decides in which half-space with the respect to \rh{$c.t$} the position \rh{$m_{xyz}$} is.
+This orientation is determined based on the normal vector of the triangle mesh, whether the normal points toward the \rh{$m_{xyz}$} wrt. the triangle center or away from \rh{$m_{xyz}$}.
+If \rh{$m_{xyz}$} is outside the biological structure, it is rejected and the computation stops. \rh{Otherwise, the atomicCounter is increased and a new molecular instance is recorded in $c.cache[atomicCounter] = m$.
+The newly populated instance inherits all the instance $m$ features such as its molecular type, position, and orientation.} For the case when there is no intersection with any mesh \rh{(i.e. $c.T = \emptyset$)}, the closest triangle information $c.closestTriangle$ is used as an indicator, and the triangle normal of the closest triangle is again used to determine whether the entire cell $c$ is inside or outside of the biological structure defined by the mesh.
 In case it is marked as outside, no population is performed.